Urigo/angular-meteor/README.md

 ````
 It will likely curse that `Mongo` is undefined.
 Luckily, the package adds Angular2 and Meteor declaration files, which means you'll need only to reference them in your TypeScript files to fix errors.

 After the first run of your app, Angular2-Meteor will create declaration (or typings) files (one of them is `typings/angular2-meteor.d.ts`) in the "typings" folder.
+There are two ways to include it into the app:

-Add references to `typings/angular2-meteor.d.ts` in every TypeScript file that uses Meteor or Angular2 API as follows:
+- you can directly add a reference to `typings/angular2-meteor.d.ts` in every TypeScript file that uses Meteor or Angular2 API as follows:

 ````ts
 /// <reference path="../typings/angular2-meteor.d.ts" />
 ````
+- or you can add a custon TypeScript config at the root with "files"
+  property set to contain "typings/angular2-meteor.d.ts" path.
+  As soon as you've done this, TypeScript compiler will compiler
+  every .ts-file along with `angular2-meteor.d.ts`.

 Make sure that paths are relative to the app top folder.

 The package installs typings itself but doesn't overrides existing ones in the "typings" folder.
 So, if you've